-The National Association of Insurance Commission entries to the account indicated below of · · · · · · · · · · · · · · · · · · ·
+The National Association of Insurance Commissioner entries to the account indicated below of

 institution indicated below:

 Name of Financial Institution:

 Address of Financial Institution:

 Routing & Transit No.:

 Account No.:

 Account Name (if applicable):

-The DOI authorizes the above-named Financia the NAIC and to credit the same to the account indicate the NAIC are for the payment of DOI fees collected by Department fees associated with rate and form filings This authorization shall remain in full force at ated above.
-The credit entries initiated by y the NAIC for applicable filing and other submitted through the SERFF System. nd effect until the above-named Financial

-Institution as well as the NAIC have received written authority in such time and manner as to afford the F reasonable time to act on said termination.
-Notwiths shall terminate no later than thirty (30) days after with the NAIC. inancial Institution as well as the NAIC a standing the foregoing, this authorization
+The DOI authorizes the above-named Financial Ir the NAIC and to credit the same to the account indicated the NAIC are for the payment of DOI fees collected by th Department fees associated with rate and form filings sub This authorization shall remain in full force and of Institution as well as the NAIC have received written in authority in such time and manner as to afford the Financial reasonable time to act on said termination.
+Notwithstan shall terminate no later than thirty (30) days after written the NAIC. above.
+The credit entries initiated by e NAIC for applicable filing and other mitted through the SERFF System. effect until the above-named Financial otice from the DOI of termination of nicial Institution as well as the NAIC anding the foregoing, this authorization

 Signature of Authorizing Party:

 Name & Title of Authorized Party:

 Address:

 Telephone Number:

-Date :
+Date: